 What is a Baptist Church?

 A Baptist Church is a Protestant Christian church that believes people should be baptised when they are able to make a personal declaration of faith in Jesus Christ.
 They are then baptised by immersion in the baptistry (a pool).
 We believe this complies with what Jesus taught us when He was baptised in the River Jordan by John the Baptist.

 At the formation of the Church, the apostle Peter said “repent, and let everyone of you be baptised in the name of Jesus Christ”.
 These early churches all practised baptism.
 When certain churches started to be associated with the state and government somewhere around 280AD, the baptising Christians remained independent, but sadly, as the “official” churches of states became “established”, they persecuted the “non-

 From about the 4th century, Baptists became outcasts of religious society and whenever the chance arose these Christians were arrested and all their books burnt.
-Even in relatively modern times, people like Bunyan, Williams and others were subject to persecution and imprisonment up to the beginning of the 1700′s.
+Even in relatively modern times, people like Bunyan, Williams and others were subjected to persecution and imprisonment up to the beginning of the 1700′s.
 In many ways this is all past history, but it does show why there is little historical evidence of the longevity of the Baptist Church.
 It only became a recognised denomination in 1641, however the baptist tradition is as old as Christendom itself.